Universal Tuner 2.3 NEW

 Delete a Custom Tuning

-If you select one or your created custom tunings this button will appear.
+If you select one of your created custom tunings, this button will appear.
 You can delete the tuning by pressing the button.

 Important: If you delete the last tuning of a custom instrument, it will also delete the instrument.